Virtuant/hadoop-admin-2019/docs/zeppelin-getting-started.md

         Zeppelin authentication against LDAP
         Notebook authorization

-The purpose of this tutorial is to guide you through basic functionalities of Zeppelin so that you may create your own data analysis applications or import existent Zeppelin Notebooks; additionally, you will learn advanced features of Zeppelin like creating and binding interpreters, and importing external libraries.
+The purpose of this lab is to guide you through basic functionalities of Zeppelin so that you may create your own data analysis applications or import existent Zeppelin Notebooks; additionally, you will learn advanced features of Zeppelin like creating and binding interpreters, and importing external libraries.

-This tutorial is the fundamental base which will be used in future Spark tutorials and covers important topics such as creating notebooks, importing and expanding existing notebooks, and binding different back-ends to your environment so that you may use Zeppelin to it’s full potential.
+This lab is the fundamental base which will be used in future Spark labs and covers important topics such as creating notebooks, importing and expanding existing notebooks, and binding different back-ends to your environment so that you may use Zeppelin to it’s full potential.

-Launching Zeppelin
+### Launching Zeppelin

 There are two ways to access Zeppelin in the HDP environment, the first is through Amabari’s Quick Links and the second is by navigating to Zeppelin’s dedicated port on your browser.
 Launching Zeppelin through Ambari